Here's How to Handle Awkward Holiday Feelings

 I've personally wasted lots of time thinking about and dreading holiday interactions, and you don't have to do that.
 I also wasted a lot of time and money on therapy but later learned that changing my thoughts gives me the power to be in full control of my circumstances.
-Here are my three easy tips to make this a grateful and easy Thanksgiving holiday. (video below)

-Think about the people who most irritate you and imagine you are meeting them for the very first time.
+2. Think about the people who most irritate you and imagine you are meeting them for the very first time.
 THIS IS A POWERFUL THOUGHT STRATEGY, friends.
 When you meet someone for the first time, don't you show a lot more grace, tolerance, and patience?
 It's because you have no emotional attachment or memories of pain, embarrassment, grief, judgment, etc. A lot of times our awkward encounters with people have more to do with our thoughts and feelings than theirs.
 Imagine you are meeting this person for the first time has nothing to do with them.
-It simply allows you to stop thinking, worrying and feeling resentful so that you can enjoy your day.
+It simply allows you to stop thinking, worrying, and feeling resentful so that you can enjoy your day.

-Prepare clever responses for those annoying or hurtful questions.
+3. Prepare clever responses for those annoying or hurtful questions.
 Here are some ideas:

 It's true, I don't eat meat, but I've been looking forward to your green bean casserole.
 You did bring that this year, didn't you?